Take your soul on a journey!

 Working with artists from Greater Moncton, the gallery displays ever-changing exhibits, and a variety of artists are featured throughout the year.
 This vibrant gallery is for everyone.
 Their motto is “You don’t have to be a collector searching for the next Picasso, to enjoy art!”
 We couldn’t agree more!

 405, Université Ave., Moncton

 Located on the Université de Moncton campus, this stunning gallery brings a fresh perspective on contemporary Acadian artists.
-Take a guided tour, attend a guest speaker event, watch a movie, or catch a performance – this gallery offers more than just beautiful art; it immerses you in a true artistic experience.
+Take a guided tour, attend a workshop or a guest speaker event, watch a movie, or catch a performance – this gallery offers more than just beautiful art; it immerses you in a true artistic experience.